foolish-products/likewhoa-examples/README.md

 # likewhoa-examples
-This repo contains examples for use with First Edition Whoa Boards
+This repo contains examples for use with first edition whoa boards